-The history of mindfulness and ‘ancient history' of the mindful movement is rooted in undocumented eras.
+The history of mindfulness and the 'ancient history' of the mindful movement is rooted in undocumented eras.
 For millennia, people practiced mindfulness exercises to support their religion and spirituality.
-But through science, mindfulness would become a mainstream movement in the western world.
+But through science, mindfulness would become a mainstream movement in the Western world.

 So far, historians have been able to recreate a timeline that teaches us about the first recorded organized practices of mindfulness.

-It is important to know that while people practiced mindfulness for millennia, it was not always known using that term.
+It is important to know that while people practiced mindfulness for millennia, it was not always known to use that term.
 Below, we consider the origin of mindfulness as a concept.
 But first, we should consider the early evidence of mindfulness practice.

-We can trace the history of mindfulness as a practice can back to the Vedic age.
+We can trace the history of mindfulness as a practice back to the Vedic age.
 This refers to the period between c.
 1500 – c.
 1100 BCE in the Indian subcontinent.
-We know this because Vedic literature, also known as the Vedas, include references to mindfulness practices.
+We know this because Vedic literature, also known as the Vedas, includes references to mindfulness practices.

-Meditation could certainly have started long before we can prove.
-Many Hindu deities are commonly pictured performing meditation, such as the Hindu god Shiva who is often portrayed in a Tiger skin dress while meditating in the lotus posture.
-Meditation in India came in many different varieties, but some of the most common forms of meditation were mantra chanting or silent contemplation.
+Meditation could indeed have started long before we could prove it.
+Many Hindu deities are commonly pictured performing meditation, such as the Hindu god Shiva, who is often portrayed in a Tiger skin dress while meditating in the lotus posture.
+Meditation in India comes in many different varieties, but some of the most common forms of meditation are mantra chanting or silent contemplation.

 The practice of mindfulness is generally believed to originate from Buddhism.
 Although many religions have their own form of mindfulness conceptually, the primary form of mindfulness practiced today originated from the Buddhist tradition.

 In fact, many believe that the word mindfulness is a translation of the Buddhist concept of Sati.
-The Buddhist concept of Sati is actually the first step towards enlightenment, so it is easy to see how mindfulness truly is at the core of Buddhism.
-Today, we primarily base the form of mindfulness commonly practiced in the Western world on the Buddhist form of meditation called Vipassana.
+The Buddhist concept of Sati, "moment to moment awareness of present events," is actually the first step towards enlightenment, so it is easy to see how mindfulness truly is at the core of Buddhism.
+Today, we primarily base the form of mindfulness commonly practiced in the Western world on the Buddhist form of meditation called vipassana.

-By 100 BCE, Buddhists could join a Mahayana, which was the term used to refer to Buddhist schools.
-These learning communities started in India and Kashmir3, then spread through Asia.
+By 100 BCE, Buddhists could join a Mahayana, the term used to refer to Buddhist schools.
+These learning communities started in India and Kashmir3 and then spread Buddhist teachings throughout Asia.

 In these schools, what we currently refer to as mindfulness was practiced and taught by great minds, many of whom we have no records of today.
-Eventually, trained Buddhists left Asia, travelled abroad and started teaching mindfulness in new regions of the world.
+Eventually, trained Buddhists left Asia, traveled abroad, and started teaching mindfulness in new regions of the world.
 And so, the history of the mindful movement began to move from the East to the West.

 During this two-week retreat, Jon Kabat-Zinn found what he refers to as his 'karmic assignment" in life.
 When speaking with Psychotherapy Networker, he put it this way: